nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 #### 2.1.1.2 Port Argument Specification

-The port arguments are what are passed from component to component when they are connected.
+The port arguments are passed from component to component when they are connected.
 The port argument XML is as follows:

 ```xml
     <args>